firefinancialservices/slate/source/index.md

 ```

 Returns all your payee bank accounts.
-Ordered by Alias ascending.
+Ordered by date added descending.
 Can be paginated.

 ### HTTP Request